 She won 3 ERC grants (Starting, Consolidator, Proof of Concept) for her research focusing on victim engagement in transitional justice.
 She currently carries out a cross-case analysis of the role of documentation in transitional justice.
 She is also the coordinator of a cross-institutional project on future-proofing human rights accountability, and is engaged in various case studies regarding transitional justice in aparadigmatic contexts.

-In 2023 she was awarded a Fulbright Fellowship to undertake research at Columbia University’s Law School, and currently she is Marie Sklodowska Curie fellow at the Institut d’Etudes Avancées in Paris.
+In 2023 she was awarded a Fulbright Fellowship to undertake research at Columbia University’s Law School, and in 2024-2025 she was a Marie Sklodowska Curie fellow at the Institut d’Etudes Avancées in Paris.

 University Degrees